Al3zama1/swe-notes/CCNA/30 - Extended ACLs.md

 	* lt: less than.
 	* neq: not equal to.
 	* range: between the ports specified.
-* The most common choice is EQ, to match traffic for a specific port number.
+* The most common choice is `eq`, to match traffic for a specific port number.
 * After the destination IP address and/or destination port numbers, there are many more options you can use to match (not necessary for the CCNA).
 	* ack: match the TCP ACK flag.
 	* fin: match the TCP FIN flag.